 The Award program provides an opportunity to publicly acknowledge the work of those individuals, groups and organizations committed to furthering the Principles of Reconciliation.

-Any person, group or organization may submit nominations for the Award except current members of the selection committee, or members of their immediate family.
+Any person, group or organization may submit nominations for the Award except current members of the selection committee, or members of the selection committee's immediate family.

 Who is Eligible